Change You Can Count On: Change Management in K-12

 Education has become more collaborative, with greater cooperation between departments and more emphasis on working together to grow and succeed.
 There’s a strong shift toward viewing evaluations as a source of meaningful feedback and growth, and targeting professional learning for each educator’s unique needs.

-You might be facing pressure from your district or community to make an acute change, or perhaps you need to tackle an even larger problem.
+You might be facing pressure from your district or community to make an acute change, or perhaps you’re making changes out of necessity in order to manage COVID-19’s impact.
 While you know that change management can be difficult, it’s also worth it.
-When you create more time and space to innovate for the challenges you’re confronting today (and the ones you’ll face tomorrow), you (and your district) become more competitive.
+When you create more time and space to innovate for the challenges you’re confronting today (and the ones you’ll face tomorrow), you and your district become more competitive.

 But you’ll need to arm yourself with the information and support you’ll need to be successful in implementing change in your organization.
 Our Change Management resource hub can help.
 You’ll find resources like downloadable workbooks, buying guides and information about the right change management model for your district.